noahehall/multicloud/providers/aws/services/networkingContentDelivery/elasticloadbalancing.md

 - layer 4 tcp/udp/tls
   - enable access to resources within a private vpc
 - features
+  - does not need to worry about the upper layer protocol and it is much faster
   - tcp & UDP connections
   - source IP preservation
   - low latency